mAdrls/PRODIGY_WD_01/README.md

 This is a **responsive landing page** with an **interactive navigation menu**, built as part of my internship at **Prodigy InfoTech**.
 The page adapts to different screen sizes and includes smooth scrolling effects.

 ## 🔹 Features
-✅ Fully responsive design (works on desktop, tablet, and mobile)
+✅ Fully responsive design (works on desktop, tablet, and mobile).
 ✅ Fixed navigation bar with hover effects.
 ✅ Interactive menu that changes color on scroll.
 ✅ Mobile-friendly hamburger menu.